Battle of Piva Forks: Battle

 The 2nd Marine Raider Battalion was attached to the 3rd Marine Regiment during 22 November and relieved the 3rd Battalion, 3rd Marine Regiment, which moved into reserve.
 The 3rd Marine Regiment's positions were: 1st Battalion, 3rd Marine Regiment in front, with 3rd Battalion, 3rd Marine Regiment on the left of the trail and the 2nd Battalion, 3rd Marine Regiment on the right.
 Cibik's reinforced platoon holding the ridge in front of the perimeter, was reinforced with a company of Marine Raiders and a platoon from the 3rd Marines Weapons Company.

 On 23 November, the 12th Marine Regiment's artillery observers moved to the crest of the ridge occupied by Cibik's platoon, in preparation for the attack the next day.
-As the US artillery and mortars were registered in the area in front of their position, the Marines in the front lines used colored smoke grenades to mark their positions.
-The Japanese, however, were using the same colors to mark US positions and, as a result, the Japanese artillery were able to range in on the forward Marine positions with several rounds.
-Japanese long-range guns also shelled Torokina Airfield and a number of Landing Ship Tanks that were unloading near Cape Torokina.
-In response, US forward artillery observers coordinated fire missions against several positions where they believed that the Japanese guns might be located and shortly after this the firing ceased.
+As the US artillery and mortars were registered in the area in front of their position, the Marines on the front lines used colored smoke grenades to mark their positions.
+The Japanese, however, were using the same colors to mark US positions and, as a result the Japanese artillery were able to range in on the forward Marine positions with several rounds.
+Japanese long-range guns also shelled Torokina Airfield and Landing Ship Tanks that were unloading near Cape Torokina.
+In response, US forward artillery observers coordinated fire missions against several positions where they believed that the Japanese guns might be located, and shortly after this the firing ceased.
 Nevertheless, the Japanese artillery fire worried US commanders who were already concerned about reports that the size of Japanese forces defending the area around the village of Kogubikopai-ai was between 1,200 and 1,500.

 At 08:35 on 24 November, the seven battalions of the artillery group opened fire on the Japanese positions in front of the 3rd Marine Regiment.
 The roar of the cannon fire and the sharp blasts of the explosions in the jungle ahead merged into a near-deafening thunder for more than 20 minutes, with more than 5,600 shells from 75 mm and 105 mm howitzers fired at the Japanese positions.
 Smoke shells were also fired into the hills east of the Torokina River to reduce the ability of the Japanese to observe the Marine positions.